LocksleyLK/workshops/personalityQuiz/README.md

 Congratualtions!
 You have built a working personality quiz!
 If you have extra time, start thinking about what you can add to make your personality quiz unique:
 - Can I add more role models?
 - Can I add more questions?
-- What if the user types in a number that was not an option?

 Adding these extra pieces will help you think about your work in new ways and display your own creativity.